Here’s everything you need to know about each grid slot’s history at Bahrain International Circuit!

 Sixteenth has scored only once at Bahrain International Circuit, with a sixth place finish for Fernando Alonso in the inaugural Bahrain Grand Prix in 2004.
 That’s the only top ten finish from here, with Antonio Giovinazzi recording the best result since 2004 with eleventh place in 2019.
 Six retirements have been recorded from this grid slot.

-There have been mixed fortunes for the driver starting seventeenth in Bahrain since 2017: a DNS, a ninth place finish, a DNF and two finishes outside the points in 2020.
-Marcus Ericsson’s ninth place was the second time that the driver starting here scored a top ten finish.
-Daniil Kvyat’s ninth place finish in 2015 is the only other points-scoring race for seventeenth on the grid.
+There have been mixed fortunes for the driver starting seventeenth in Bahrain since 2017: a DNS, a ninth place finish, two DNFs and two finishes outside the points in 2020.
+Marcus Ericsson’s ninth place in 2018 was the second time that the driver starting here scored a top ten finish.
+Daniil Kvyat’s ninth place finish in 2015 is the only other points-scoring race from seventeenth on the grid.

 Statistically, nineteenth is one of the unluckiest grid slots in Bahrain.
-Drivers having started there have failed to finish the race eight times: Kimi Raikkonen in 2004, Scott Speed in 2007, Sebastian Vettel in 2008, Timo Glock in 2010, Charles Pic in 2012, Marcus Ericsson in 2017 and Romain Grosjean in his fiery crash at the 2020 Bahrain Grand Prix.
+Drivers having started there have failed to finish the race nine times: Kimi Raikkonen in 2004, Scott Speed in 2007, Sebastian Vettel in 2008, Timo Glock in 2010, Charles Pic in 2012, Marcus Ericsson in 2017, Romain Grosjean in his fiery crash at the 2020 Bahrain Grand Prix and Nikita Mazepin after three corners in 2021.
 Jolyon Palmer failed to even make the start of the race from nineteenth in 2016.
-Furthermore, last year’s Sakhir Grand Prix – in which Lando Norris finished tenth – marked the first time that the driver starting nineteenth scored a point.
+Furthermore, the 2020 Sakhir Grand Prix – in which Lando Norris finished tenth – marked the first time that the driver starting nineteenth scored a point.
 The previous best finish for this grid slot was twelfth, which Patrick Friesacher and Charles Leclerc achieved in 2005 and 2018 respectively.

 Twentieth is the only grid slot in the top twenty to have never scored in Bahrain.
 Rubens Barrichello finished ninth having started from twentieth on the grid in 2005, but that was before points were handed out to the driver finishing in ninth.
 There have been four DNFs from twentieth on the grid.